 We welcome parents to volunteer in our school.

 - Volunteer opportunities include:

 - Participation on the PTF

-- Chaperone a Field Trip
+- o Chaperone a Field Trip

 - Help in an elementary classroom

-- Other various opportunities that arise
+- And other various opportunities that arise

 - All volunteers must submit to background checks with our school office.
 No exceptions.